superresistant/senko/README.md

 On Apple M3, 1 hour in 7.7 seconds (~42x faster).

-The pipeline achieves a best score of 10.5% DER on VoxConverse, 9.3% on AISHELL-4, and 24.9% on AMI (IHM/SDM).
+The pipeline achieves a best score of 13.5% DER on VoxConverse, 13.3% on AISHELL-4, and 26.5% on AMI-IHM.

 Senko powers the [Zanshin](https://github.com/narcotic-sh/zanshin) media player.